dhstechclub/codedecatur.org/src/courses/python/opencv-greenscreen.md

 ![mask](../../images/opencv-greenscreen/mask.png)

 ## Doing the greenscreen
 Applying a greenscreen is accomplished in three steps.
 First, we cut the mask out of the original image.
 Then, we only take the masked part of the image we want to apply over it.
 Finally, we add the pixels of these two images to get a final result.
-For the image we want to apply over the original, we'll just take a picture when the python program begins running:
+For the image we want to apply over the original, we'll just take a picture when the python program begins running, before the while loop:

 ```
 import cv2